jjmaldonis/obsidian-audio-notes/README.md

 ## How to Use the Plugin

 Find the .mp3 file you want to take notes on and move it into your vault.
-You may want to generate a transcript using the Python code at the end of this README to allow <strong>Audio Notes</strong> to automatically insert the transcript of the audio.
+You may want to generate a transcript file to allow <strong>Audio Notes</strong> to automatically insert the transcript of the audio (see below).

-Once your .mp3 file is in your vault, create a new note and create an Audio Note by writing an callout-like code block.
-Here is an example:
+Once your .mp3 file is in your vault, create a new note and create an Audio Note by writing a code block like this:

     ```audio-note
     audio: assets/276-paul-grahams-essays-part-2-ads.mp3